-To provide a girls lacrosse tournament experience that:
+To provide a lacrosse experience that empowers student athletes and families to:

 Charlie Shoulberg immediately approached K.C. and Deanna Knobloch of Moorestown High School and South Jersey Select Lacrosse Club.
 After years of being on field rivals with mutual respect for each other’s programs, K.C. and Charlie have always discussed ways of raising the bar for their respective programs.

 Nancy G. Brinker promised her dying sister, Susan G. Komen, that she would do

 everything in her power to end breast cancer forever.
 In 1982, that promise became Susan G. Komen for the Cure and launched the global breast cancer movement.
 Today, Komen for the Cure is the world’s largest grassroots network of breast cancer survivors and activists fighting to save lives, empower people, ensure quality care for all and energize science to find the cures.
 Thanks to events like the Komen Race for the Cure, Komen has invested nearly $1 billion to fulfill that promise, becoming the largest source of nonprofit funds dedicated to the fight against breast cancer in the world.